Euclidean geometry: Controls

+Other general applications

 Because of Euclidean geometry's fundamental status in mathematics, it is impractical to give more than a representative sampling of applications here.

-As suggested by the etymology of the word, one of the earliest reasons for interest in and also one of the most common current use of geometry is surveying, and certain practical results from Euclidean geometry, such as the right-angle property of the 3-4-5 triangle, were used long before they were proved formally.
+As suggested by the etymology of the word, one of the earliest reasons for interest in and also one of the most common current uses of geometry is surveying.
+In addition it has been used in classical mechanics and the cognitive and computational approaches to visual perception of objects.
+Certain practical results from Euclidean geometry (such as the right-angle property of the 3-4-5 triangle) were used long before they were proved formally.
 The fundamental types of measurements in Euclidean geometry are distances and angles, both of which can be measured directly by a surveyor.
 Historically, distances were often measured by chains, such as Gunter's chain, and angles using graduated circles and, later, the theodolite.

 An application of Euclidean solid geometry is the determination of packing arrangements, such as the problem of finding the most efficient packing of spheres in n dimensions.
 This problem has applications in error detection and correction.

-Geometric optics uses Euclidean geometry to analyze the focusing of light by lenses and mirrors.

 Geometry is used extensively in architecture.

 Geometry can be used to design origami.
 Some classical construction problems of geometry are impossible using compass and straightedge, but can be solved using origami.

-Much of CAD (computer-aided design) and CAM (computer-aided manufacturing) is based on Euclidean geometry.
-Design geometry typically consists of shapes bounded by planes, cylinders, cones, tori, and other similar shapes.
-In the present day, CAD/CAM is essential in the design of almost everything, including cars, airplanes, ships, and smartphones.
-A few decades ago, sophisticated draftsmen would learn fairly advanced Euclidean geometry, including things like Pascal's theorem and Brianchon's theorem, but in modern times this is no longer necessary.